automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Daspletosaurus.md

 # Daspletosaurus
-## Description: This "frightful lizard" was a close cousin of T. Rex.
+## This "frightful lizard" was a close cousin of T. Rex.